-Although there are already modeling activities targeting this virus e.g. [xiii],[xiv], we decided to start from scratch to circumvent any potential biases and to focus on the protein class that our team is most familiar with: The viral protease of 2019-nCoV.
+Although there are already modeling activities targeting this virus ^{e.g.} [Mil] [MV], we decided to start from scratch to circumvent any potential biases and to focus on the protein class that our team is most familiar with: The viral protease of 2019-nCoV.
 Andrew Mesecar, Purdue's Walther Professor in Cancer Structural Biology and head of the Department of Biochemistry is also working on structure prediction of this target enzyme and the interaction with potential inhibitors.
 We are waiting for these structures to become publically available.
 In the meantime, analyzing the viral Wuhan seafood market pneumonia virus genome (NCBI genome ID MN908947[xv], GenBank: MN908947.3) published by Wu, F. Et al. today (LOCUS MN908947, 29903 bp, ss-RNA linear VRL 23-JAN-2020) we identified the potential protease sequence based on multiple sequences alignments with known SARS coronavirus proteases.
-The following figure shows the aligning sequence region of 2019-nCoV, "orf1ab polyprotein" with protein id QHD43415.1[xvi] with the sequence of PDB entry 5N50[xvii], a structure of SARS coronavirus main protease deposited by Zhang, L., and Hilgenfeld, R. from the German Center for Infection Research in 2017 using Clustal O:
+The following figure shows the aligning sequence of PDB entry 5N50[xvii], a structure of SARS coronavirus main protease deposited by Zhang, L., and Hilgenfeld, R. from the German Center for Infection Research in 2017 using Clustal O:

-PDB entry 5N5O
+PDB entry 5N50

-5N50:A PDBID CHAIN SEQUENCE QHD43415.1 SGFRKMAFPSGKVEGCMVQVTCGTTTLNGLWLDDTVY FSNSGSDVLYQPPQTSITSAVLQSGFRKMAFPSGKVEGCMVQVTCGTTTLNGLWLDDVVY 37 3300 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 CPRHVICTAEDMLNPNYEDLLIRKSNHSFLVQAGNVQLRVIGHSMQNCLLRLKVDTSNPK CPRHVICTSEDMLNPNYEDLLIRKSNHNFLVQAGNVQLRVIGHSMQNCVLKLKVDTANPK : 97 3360 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 TPKYKFVRIQPGQTFSVLACYNGSPSGVYQCAMRPNHTIKGSFLNGSCGSVGFNIDYDCV TPKYKFVRIQPGQTFSVLACYNGSPSGVYQCAMRPNFTIKGSFLNGSCGSVGFNIDYDCV 157 3420 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 SFCYMHHMELPTGVHAGTDLEGKFYGPFVDRQTAQAAGTDTTITLNVLAWLYAAVINGDR SFCYMHHMELPTGVHAGTDLEGNFYGPFVDRQTAQAAGTDTTITVNVLAWLYAAVINGDR 217 3480 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 WFLNRFTTTLNDFNLVAMKYNYEPLTQDHVDILGPLSAQTGIAVLDMCAALKELLQNGMN WFLNRFTTTLNDFNLVAMKYNYEPLTQDHVDILGPLSAQTGIAVLDMCASLKELLQNGMN 277 3540 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 GRTILGSTILEDEFTPFDVVRQCSGVTFQ 306 3600
+5N50:A PDBID CHAIN SEQUENCE QHD43415.1 SGFRKMAFPSGKVEGCMVQVTCGTTTLNGLWLDDTVY FSNSGSDVLYQPPQTSITSAVLQSGFRKMAFPSGKVEGCMVQVTCGTTTLNGLWLDDVVY 37 3300 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 CPRHVICTAEDMLNPNYEDLLIRKSNHSFLVQAGNVQLRVIGHSMQNCLLRLKVDTSNPK CPRHVICTSEDMLNPNYEDLLIRKSNHNFLVQAGNVQLRVIGHSMQNCVLKLKVDTANPK :: 97 3360 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 TPKYKFVRIQPGQTFSVLACYNGSPSGVYQCAMRPNHTIKGSFLNGSCGSVGFNIDYDCV TPKYKFVRIQPGQTFSVLACYNGSPSGVYQCAMRPNFTIKGSFLNGSCGSVGFNIDYDCV 157 3420 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 SFCYMHHMELPTGVHAGTDLEGKFYGPFVDRQTAQAAGTDTTITLNVLAWLYAAVINGDR SFCYMHHMELPTGVHAGTDLEGNFYGPFVDRQTAQAAGTDTTITVNVLAWLYAAVINGDR 217 3480 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 WFLNRFTTTLNDFNLVAMKYNYEPLTQDHVDILGPLSAQTGIAVLDMCAALKELLQNGMN WFLNRFTTTLNDFNLVAMKYNYEPLTQDHVDILGPLSAQTGIAVLDMCASLKELLQNGMN 277 3540 5N50:A PDBID CHAIN SEQUENCE QHD43415.1 GRTILGSTILEDEFTPFDVVRQCSGVTFQ 306 3600